Trump's speech: How'd he do?

 ''We will work with our allies, including our friends and allies in the Muslim World, to extinguish this vile enemy ISIS from our planet."
 Trump in car: Boy am I really out on a limb on this one; I said in my inaugural that I'd eradicate ISIS from the face of the earth.
 But how can I do that without eliminating the conditions in Syria and Iraq on which ISIS feeds.
 And that would mean deep US involvement in nation-building; not only that, the plan the Pentagon has given me is really just a plus up from what Obama been doing.

 ''We are also taking steps to protect our nation from radical Islamic terrorism.''
 Trump in car: I don't care what my new National Security Adviser wants me to say, I'm going to keep on using those three words until the cows come home.
 It makes me feel good; and I don't care if it alienates American Muslims here or our so-called Arab allies abroad.
-And I'm also going to keep repeating things that mislead as I did tonight by implying that the vast majority of individuals convicted for terrorism-related offenses since 9/11 came here from outside of our country, when it fact many of them were US citizens.
+And I'm also going to keep repeating things that mislead, as I did tonight by implying that the vast majority of individuals convicted for terrorism-related offenses since 9/11 were from foreign terror groups, when it fact they were either US citizens living here for years or legal permanent residents.

 "America is willing to find new friends and to forge new partnerships, where shared interests align."
 Trump in car: This was really clever on my part.
 I didn't want to mention Russia, let alone Mr. Putin, for obvious reasons; but I really did want to give him a shout out.
 He's strong and tough like me; and I know I can cut deal with him.